flipifucan/BootCampSecurity/WEEK_14/README.md

 Content-type: text/html
 Set-Cookie: cart=Bob

         The Set-Cookie: is a response header and used to send cookies from the server to the user agent.
+HTTP/1.1 200 OK

 Which request header will continue the client's session?